Tejahereppl/DistractionBlocker/README.md

 ## 🎯 How to Use

-1. Click on the **Productivity Hacker** icon in your Chrome toolbar.
+1. Click on the **Distraction Blocker** icon in your Chrome toolbar.
 2. Enter your study topic or work goal (e.g., *Data Structures*, *Marketing Analysis*).
 3. Begin working with a clear focus! 🚀
 4. If you open an irrelevant tab: